Celine Dion: Awards and achievements

-In the United States, Dion is the fifth highest-certified female artist, with 53 million album units certified by the Recording Industry Association of America.
+In the United States, Dion is the sixth highest-certified female artist, with 53 million album units certified by the Recording Industry Association of America.
 She is also the second best-selling female album artist in the Neilsen Soundscan era (1991–present) with album sales of 53.2 million.
-Billboard magazine ranked her the eighth greatest female solo artist of all time, the third most successful female artist of the 1990s.
-She is the sixth most successful female artist in Billboard 200 chart history.
-According to the Official Charts Company, Dion was the first artist to have the number-one album & song in the UK simultaneously for five consecutive weeks since The Beatles in 1965, as well as the first woman in British charts history to score two singles with sales exceeding over one million each.
+Billboard magazine ranked her the eighth greatest female solo artist, the third most successful female artist of the 1990s, and the second best-selling female albums artist of the 2000s in the United States.
+In 2016, she was listed at number 23 in Billboards list of the 200 greatest singers.
+According to the Official Charts Company, Dion was the first artist to have the number-one album & song in the UK simultaneously for five consecutive weeks since the Beatles in 1965, as well as the first woman in British charts history to score two singles with sales exceeding over one million each.

 According to Pollstar, Dion had a career total of over US$1.35 billion from ticket sales of her concert tours and residencies, becoming the second woman to accumulate US$1 billion in concert revenue.
 Her eighth concert tour, Let's Talk About Love World Tour, was the highest-grossing tour by a female act of the 1990s, earning over US$133 million in revenue.
 She was the highest-grossing solo live music artist in North America of the 2000s with US$522.2 million.
 Her ninth concert tour, Taking Chances World Tour, was the second highest-grossing tour by a female act of the 2000s, with earnings of US$280 million.
-Dion is also the highest-grossing residency act in history, earning a combined US$681 million from two of her residency shows A New Day...
+Dion is also the highest-grossing residency act, earning a combined US$681 million from two of her residency shows A New Day...
 (2003–2007) and Celine (2011–2019).
-Forbes has named her the annual top-earning female musician four times.
-(Note: * 1997:
+Forbes has named her the annual top-earning female musician four times, namely in 1997, 1998, 2004 and 2006.